reiver/golang-backend-training/README.md

 ### 2.1.
 Create a simple logger

-Create a logger.
-The logger will provide functions or methods to output text BUT you will have the ability to turn on and off the outputted text, and decide where you want the output to go.

-Then write a program that uses that logger, and:—
+In this section you will №1 create a logger, and then №2 create a (very simple) program that uses that logger.

+(Loggers let programmers record information about events.)

+The program you will create (that uses that logger you created) will log the following:—

 At the beginning of the program it logs:
 > BEGIN